wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 ^^^^^^^^^^^^^^^^^^^
 **Single/multiple host configurations**

-The entire guide is orientated to single-node configuration but you still can build this architecture on differents servers, it is recommended to split ELK Server from OSSEC Manager server.
+The entire guide is orientated to single-node configuration but you still can build this architecture on different servers, it is recommended to split ELK Server from OSSEC Manager server.

-For example, four differents hosts:
+For example, four different hosts:

 * *Host 1:* OSSEC Manager + Logstash Forwarder
 * *Host 2:* Logstash Server + Elasticsearch + Kibana